EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/05-Provision-And-Deploy.md

     Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
     ```

-### Permissions for Unix-like Environment

-1. If you are using unix-like environment such as (WSL, Cygwin, MinGW etc.) on Windows, execute the following command to grant permissions to the current session for execution of scripts.

-    ```bash
-    pwsh -NoProfile -Command "Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Bypass"
-    ```

 ###  Permissions for Linux/macOS

 1. If the OS that you are working with is Linux or macOS, then in order to provide permissions to `azd-hooks` scripts, execute the following commands to make the scripts executable.

     ```bash
-    sudo chmod +x azd-hooks/predeploy.sh
-    sudo chmod +x azd-hooks/preprovision.sh
-    sudo chmod +x azd-hooks/postprovision.sh
+    pwsh -NoProfile -Command "Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Bypass"
     ```
+    - Use the same for POSIX-compatible environments like (cygwin,mygwin,Git Bash)

 ## Provision Azure Resource Without Apps Deployment